 (Director: Nicole Leghissa.
 Released December 2015)

-- Recognize, support and promote excellence in scientific research in the developing world;
+- Recognize, support and promote excellence in scientific research in the developing world

-- Promote South-South and South-North cooperation in science, technology and innovation;
+- Promote South-South and South-North cooperation in science, technology and innovation

 TWAS hosts and works in close association with two other organizations on the ICTP campus:

-The InterAcademy Partnership (IAP) brings together three renowned global networks of academies of science and medicine, representing some 140 academies worldwide.
-Two of these networks, 'IAP for Science' (formerly IAP - the global network of science academies) and 'IAP for Health' (formerly the InterAcademy Medical Panel) are hosted by TWAS in Trieste.
+The InterAcademy Partnership (IAP) brings together three renowned global networks of academies of science and medicine, representing some 140 institutions worldwide.
+Two of these networks, IAP for Science (formerly IAP - the global network of science academies) and IAP for Health (formerly the InterAcademy Medical Panel) are hosted by TWAS in Trieste.
 IAP provides high-quality independent information and advice on science, health and development to national and international policymakers and the public; supports programmes on scientific capacity-building, education and communication; leads efforts to expand international science cooperation; and promotes the involvement of women and young scientists in all its activities.

-- Ministry of Foreign Affairs, Italy
+- the Italian Ministry of Foreign Affairs and International Cooperation

-- Swedish International Development Cooperation Agency (Sida)
+- The Swedish International Development Cooperation Agency (Sida)

-- Lenovo Group Ltd., China
+- the Lenovo Group Ltd., China

-- The American Association for the Advancement of Science (AAAS)
+- the American Association for the Advancement of Science (AAAS)

 - The Elsevier Foundation

-- African Union
+- the African Union

-- Academia Sinica, Taiwan, China
+- the Academia Sinica, Taiwan, China

-- Academia Chilena de Ciencias, Chile
+- the Academia Chilena de Ciencias, Chile.